tshamano123/Tshamano_SQL_Exercises/README.md

 # Databricks-Exercises
-SQL exercises for my studies
+This repository is for SQL fundamentals exercises for my studies